-Here are some considerations to have when deciding on a forex broker:
+Here are some points to consider when you’re looking for a forex broker:

 - Regulatory compliance.
 The most important thing to check when choosing a forex broker is whether it’s registered as a member of a regulatory body.
 For forex brokers operating in Singapore, make sure to check if it’s regulated by the Monetary Authority of Singapore (MAS).
 This ensures the safety of deposits and the integrity of the broker.

 - Low spreads and commissions.
 Forex brokers charge a spread, which is the difference between the bid and ask of a forex pair.
-Spreads can be narrower or wider based on a variety of factors, and lower spreads mean less cost for traders.
-Some forex brokers also charge commission fees on top of the spread, but do note that this may not necessarily mean that it’ll cost more than a broker that charges no commission since they can instead profit from wider spreads.
+Spreads can be narrower or wider based on a variety of factors, and lower spreads mean lower cost for traders.
+Some forex brokers also charge commission fees on top of the spread.
+Note that this doesn’t necessarily mean that it’ll cost more than a broker that charges no commission as they can instead profit from wider spreads.
 So make sure to shop around for a broker with competitive fees.

 - Initial deposit.
 Many forex brokers offer accounts with varying initial deposit requirements.

 - Trading platform and tools.
 Many forex traders use the MetaTrader4 (MT4) or MetaTrader5 (MT5) platforms for trading.
 Some may also offer their own proprietary software.
-Regardless, make sure that the broker’s platform is sufficiently equipped with technical and fundamental analysis tools, customisation and other trading features that you need.
+Whatever software is used, just make sure that the broker’s platform is sufficiently equipped with technical and fundamental analysis tools, customisation and other trading features that you need.

 - Ease of withdrawal and deposit.
 Each forex broker has specific account withdrawal and funding policies.
-You may be able to fund your account with methods such as credit card, PayNow and bank transfer.
-As for withdrawals, brokers typically allow wire transfer and may charge a fee for the service.
+You may be able to fund your account with methods such as credit card, PayNow or a bank transfer.
+As for withdrawals, brokers typically allow wire transfers and may charge a fee for the service.
 Make sure the broker you’ve selected offers convenient deposit and withdrawal options.